CN Energy Group. Inc. (CNEY): A Technical Analysis

 CNEY) stock’s latest price update

 CN Energy Group.
-Inc. (NASDAQ: CNEY)’s stock price has decreased by -6.70 compared to its previous closing price of 0.21. however, the company has experienced a -6.02% decrease in its stock price over the last five trading days.
+Inc. (NASDAQ: CNEY) has experienced a decline in its stock price by -3.59 compared to its previous closing price of 0.18.
+However, the company has seen a fall of -17.85% in its stock price over the last five trading days.

 CNEY’s Market Performance